Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 ---
 title: Separating code reasoning and editing
-excerpt: A Architect model describes how to solve the coding problem, and a Editor model translates that into file edits.
+excerpt: An Architect model describes how to solve the coding problem, and an Editor model translates that into file edits.
 This Architect/Editor approach produces SOTA benchmark results.
 highlight_image: /assets/architect.jpg
 draft: true
 nav_exclude: true